 Pollution

-It has been estimated that a sea turtle has a 22% chance of dying from consuming just one piece of plastic.
-Sadly, about 1,000 sea turtles die each year because of the proliferation of plastic waste in the ocean and on miles of shorelines.
+It is estimated that a sea turtle has a 22% chance of dying from consuming just one piece of plastic.
+It is a matter of regret that about 1,000 sea turtles die every year due to the spread of plastic waste in the sea and miles of coasts.

 Conservation Goals for Sea Turtle Populations

-Paso Pacífico has a unique and innovative approach toward conservation.
-Their mission is to protect biodiversity by collaborating with local communities, landowners, and partner organizations to restore and protect habitats.
+Paso Pacifico has a unique and innovative approach to conservation.
+Our mission is to protect biodiversity by collaborating with local communities, land owners and partner organizations to restore and protect houses.

 One of its biggest projects has been the development of the InvestEGGator, a GPS-GSM tracking device that looks like real sea turtle eggs.
-These indistinguishable objects are planted into real sea turtle nests, so when poachers smuggle the eggs, the InvestEGGators can chart real-time maps of their routes.
-Successfully identifying these routes will significantly reduce turtle egg trafficking domestically and even internationally.
+These very hard to notice objects are applied to the actual maritime turtle nest, so when the hunters smuggled the eggs, experts can chart and follow the real-time map of their routes.
+Successfully identifying these routes will significantly reduce the smuggling of turtle eggs at the domestic and even international level.

-The ultimate goal is to employ about 50 award-winning InvestEGGators across Central America to take down smugglers and save as many sea turtles as possible.
+The final goal is to reach around 50 award winning InvestEGGator across Central America to take smugglers down and save more and more marine turtles!

 How Can We Help the Sea Turtles?